What they do

 Required registration and licensing

 You may need to hold an Australian Credit Licence (ACL) in order to work in this field.
-Contact the Australian Securities and Investment Commission (ASIC) for more information.
+Further information regarding licensing requirements is available from the Australian Securities and Investment Commission (ASIC).